aringler-usgs/how-seismometers-work/README.md

 - Topic 2 : Sensor Specification

   - How do we know what we are recording and what are some of the limitations of our units
-  - Sensor noise, sensitivity, damping synamic range
+  - Sensor noise, sensitivity, and dynamic range

 + Short break